 VMware equally uniquely provision managed Google Play accounts in both the work and parent profiles, leading to the possibility in future of deploying applications to both profiles as opposed to the work profile only.

-The third UEM to support COPE, BlackBerry introduced it with BlackBerry UEM 12.11, though if you thought work profiles on fully managed devices was a mouthful, BlackBerry opted bizarrely to call their’s Work and personal – full control activations for Android Enterprise devices.
+BlackBerry introduced COPE support with BlackBerry UEM 12.11, though if you thought work profiles on fully managed devices was a mouthful, BlackBerry opted bizarrely to call their’s Work and personal – full control activations for Android Enterprise devices.

 Other EMM/UEM vendors are working on supporting the solution – IBM, SOTI being two of the larger vendors.
 Intune and other vendors who rely on Google’s Android Management API are effectively stuck until Google support the deployment scenario.